The world is drowning in debt - Local News 8

 The world is drowning in debt

-The world’s already huge debt load will smash the record for the highest debt-to-GDP ratio in history in 2019.
+The world’s already huge debt load smashed the record for the highest debt-to-GDP ratio before 2019 was even over.

 In fact, it broke that record in the first nine months of last year.
-Global debt, which comprises borrowings from households, governments and companies, grew by $9 trillion, to nearly $253 trillion, in the first nine months of last year, according to the Institute of International Finance.
+Global debt, which comprises borrowings from households, governments and companies, grew by $9 trillion to nearly $253 trillion during that period, according to the Institute of International Finance.

 That puts the global debt-to-GDP ratio at 322%, narrowly surpassing 2016 as the highest level on record.